shanusaras/Smartcart_Retail_Analytics/README.md

 ```

+---

-## My Contributions
+## Key Deliverables

-- Built analytics and ML layer to drive segmentation, forecasting, and KPI tracking
+- Designed the complete analytics pipeline from raw invoice data to automated customer segmentation and KPI dashboards

-- Designed and deployed dashboards in Power BI for real-time stakeholder insights
+- Developed predictive models and RFM-based segmentation logic for demand and retention optimization

-- Automated ETL processes in Python and SQL to minimize manual reporting time
+- Automated ETL and reporting workflows using Python and SQL; deployed visual insights via Power BI

-- Structured the codebase for modular scaling via MLOps and cloud workflows
+- Structured the codebase for future scaling with MLOps and cloud integration in mind

 ## Project Status
 - Invoice data analysis, segmentation, dashboarding – Complete